 The Importance of Visiting Concentration Camps

-In Berlin, there are two main concentration camp sites you can visit: Sachsenhausen and Ravensbrück.
-Sachsenhausen, located approximately 35 km north of Berlin, was one of the first concentration camps established by the Nazis.
-Ravensbrück, exclusively for women, was the largest Nazi concentration camp for women.
-Both sites offer guided tours and informative exhibitions.
+In Berlin, there are two main concentration camp sites you can visit: Sachsenhausen and Ravensbrück were.
+Sachsenhausen is a concentration camp that was built about thirty-five kilometers north of Berlin, It was the prison that the Nazis built when they came to power.
+Ravensbrück, designed only for women, was the largest concentration camp for women of Nazi Germany.
+Both sites provide the visitors with guided tours and information and exhibition centres.

 Planning Your Visit